In this blog post I look at 6 healthy foods raw foodies love. They're nutrient rich and really easy to use.

-According to the British Nutrition Foundation, they’re a great source of micronutrients such as potassium, magnesium, selenium, zinc, iron, B vitamins and vitamin E.
+According to research, nuts are a great source of micronutrients such as potassium, magnesium, calcium, B vitamin folate and many others (source).

-Nuts and seeds are also high in fibre, healthy fats and are a great source of protein.
+Nuts and seeds are also high in fibre, healthy fats and are a great source of protein (source).

 It's quite common for raw foodies to turn them into living foods by soaking and sprouting raw, unpasteurised, non-roasted nuts and seeds before eating to break down their outer coating.
 This process makes them easier for our bodies to digest by breaking down enzyme inhibitors, phytic acid and tannins which therefore allows us to take in more nutrients.